Please Log in or Register

 Trillion-dollar jet has thirteen expensive new flaws

 The most expensive weapons program in U.S. history is about to get a lot pricier.
-The F-35 Joint Strike Fighter, meant to replace nearly every tactical warplane in the Air Force, Navy and Marine Corps, was already expected to cost $1 trillion dollars for development, production and maintenance over the next ...
+The F-35 Joint Strike Fighter, meant to replace nearly every tactical warplane in the Air Force, Navy and Marine Corps, was already expected to cost $1 trillion dollars for development, production and maintenance over the next 50 years.
+Now that cost is expected to grow, owing to 13 different design flaws uncovered in the last ...

 Category: F-35 Lightning II